flashbake/documentation/docs/flashbake-registry.md

 # Flashbake Registry

+Once you have set up your flashbake endpoint, you must register it on-chain.

 The Flashbake Registry is an on-chain table associating bakers with their Flashbake endpoint URL.

 Any baker can register as a flashbaker by submitting their URL.

 To prevent spam, the flashbaker is required to deposit Tez into the contract in order to have their address registered.
+On Ghostnet, this fee is set to 1 tez.

 ## How to register as a flashbaker on Ghostnet